imvicencio/MCW-Microservices-architecture/Hands-on lab/HOL step-by-step - Microservices architecture - Developer edition.md

     <add key="apimng:BaseUrl" value="" \>
     <add key="apimng:SubscriptionKey" value="" \>
     ```

     ![In Solution Explorer, the following folders are expanded: Web\\ContosoEvents.Web\\Web.config.](media/image152.png "Solution Explorer")

-2. For the apimng:BaseUrl key, enter the base URL of the API you created in the API Management Publisher Portal (Exercise 5, Task 1, Step 5), such as <https://contosoevents-SUFFIX.azure-api.net/events/>
+2. For the apimng:BaseUrl key, enter the base URL of the API you created in the API Management Publisher Portal (Exercise 5, Task 1, Step 5), such as <https://contosoevents-SUFFIX.azure-api.net/>

-    > **Note**: Make sure to include a trailing "/" or the exercise will not work.
+    > **Note**: Make sure to use only the domain name, and include a trailing "/" or the exercise will not work.

-3. For the apimng:SubscriptionKey key, enter the subscription key you revealed in API Management developer portal (Exercise 5, Task 2, Step 4).
+3. For the apimng:SubscriptionKey key, enter the subscription key you revealed in API Management developer portal (Exercise 5, Task 3, Step 3).

 4. Save Web.config.
 You should have values for two of the API Management app settings.